Huronia Road Transportation Improvements & Trunk Sanitary Sewer

 Spring 2028

-As announced on March 28, 2025, this project is receiving funding support from the Province of Ontario through the Housing Enabling Water Systems Fund (HEWSF).
+As announced on March 28, 2025, the project is supported by provincial funding through the Housing Enabling Water Systems Fund, which helps municipalities build infrastructure needed to support future housing growth.

 Project Updates

-Major culvert replacement works and deep sanitary sewer installation are scheduled to begin on June 1 and are expected to continue until the end of January 2027.
-The City will post signage, as required, for detour routes.
-Various road closures will be required:
+Major culvert replacement works and deep sanitary sewer installation are underway and are expected to continue until the end of January 2027.

 Project Features